-An independent medical exam (IME) is an exam you have with a unbiased third-party doctor to assess your workplace injuries.
-A workers comp doctor determines the severity of your injuries, and makes an analysis on when they believe you can return to work.
+An independent medical exam (IME) is an exam you have with an unbiased third-party doctor to assess your workplace injuries.
+A workers comp doctor determines the severity of your injuries and makes an analysis on when they believe you can return to work.

 How To Prepare For Your IME

 This exam will be a little different than your normal doctor’s exam.
 You should expect to have two different doctors: a “treating” doctor and a workers comp doctor.
 Your treating doctor is normally your regular GP or a specialist who specifically focuses on your recovery.
-The workers comp doctor only assess your injuries, and reports their findings to your employer and insurance company.
+The worker’s comp doctor only assesses your injuries and reports their findings to your employer and the insurance company.